sranins/BusinessApplication-ReleaseNotes/articles/includes/public-preview.md

 > [!NOTE]
-> This feature is in Public preview.
+> This feature is in Public Preview.